 7. What do you enjoy most about teaching Journalism?

 “I enjoy working with my students, of course, and inspiring them.
 Giving them something to be passionate about.
-I also enjoy having a public forum for my students to share and celebrate their amazing stories.”
+It’s great to have a public forum for my students to share and celebrate their amazing work.
+I also enjoy working with our community.
+I love people and hearing their stories.
+It’s been really fun partnering with The Renton Reporter as well, and learning from professional journalists.
+Their work is paramount and I have tremendous respect for them and what they do.”

 8. Is Journalism your favorite subject to teach?
 Why or why not?

 “I’d say yes, it is.
-It’s not just Language Arts skills, it’s more than that.
-It’s being able to publish your research and writing, and being able to share with others outside of the classroom.
-It feels more meaningful because it’s a CTE class and it gives students the skills and opportunity for more career pathways.”
+It’s not just Language Arts skills, which is important.
+It’s a little more than that.
+It’s being able to stay connected with our community on what is going on right now.
+It feels more meaningful because it’s a CTE class and it gives students the skills and opportunities for more direct career pathways.”

 9. What are some lessons you’ve learned in Journalism?